dooApp/jcromfx/README.md

 JCROM is a lightweight framework for mapping Java objects to/from a Java Content Repository (JCR).

 With JCROMfx you can map your beans with Java and/or JavaFX properties directly to a JCR.

+**Important note: [JavaFX properties support](https://code.google.com/p/jcrom/wiki/JavaFXPropertiesSupport) has now been integrated by default into JCROM, so please consider using the original jcrom project directly.**

 How to use it?
 --------------